okta/okta-auth-swift/README.md

 ### Authenticate a User

-An authentication journey starts with a call to `authenticate` method:
+An authentication flow starts with a call to `authenticate` method:

 ```swift
 OktaAuthSdk.authenticate(with: URL(string: "https://{yourOktaDomain}")!,